AI-generated

 Precedents Cited

 • Shell Philippines, Inc. v.
-Central Bank of the Philippines, 162 SCRA 628 (1988) — Cited for the doctrine that administrative regulations must conform to the law, and the law prevails over administrative rules in cases of conflict.
+Central Bank of the Philippines, 162 SCRA 628 (1988) — Cited for the rule that in case of discrepancy between a basic law and an implementing regulation, the law prevails.

 • Esso Standard Eastern, Inc. v.
-Acting Commissioner of Customs, 18 SCRA 488 (1966) — Cited for the principle that tax exemptions are construed strictly against the taxpayer and liberally in favor of the taxing authority (in strictissimi juris).
+Acting Commissioner of Customs, 18 SCRA 488 (1966) — Cited for the doctrine that tax exemptions are strictly construed against the taxpayer.

 • Western Minolco Corp. v.
 Commissioner of Internal Revenue, 124 SCRA 121 (1983) — Cited for the principle that tax exemptions are looked upon with disfavor.